-- They will match the existing structure for porosity and density, allowing moisture to move in a similar way.
+- match the existing structure for porosity and density, allowing moisture to move in a similar way.

-- They won’t introduce hot or cold spots where differential thermal movement can cause renders and plasters to crack.
+- won’t introduce hot or cold spots where differential thermal movement can cause renders and plasters to crack.

-- They have a similar compressive strength to the original cob and can therefore accommodate general movement better without detaching from the original structure.
+- have a similar compressive strength to the original cob and can therefore accommodate general movement better without detaching from the original structure.

-- They allow recycling of material with savings in energy consumption.
+- allow recycling of material with savings in energy consumption.

-- Cob blocks and bricks are ready dried and won’t shrink away from adjoining surfaces.
+- are pre-dried and won’t shrink away from adjoining surfaces.

-Before starting any work ask yourself; ‘Do I need planning permission and listed building consent?’
-Once this has been dealt with, work may begin.
+Before starting any work ask yourself; ‘do I need planning permission and listed building consent?’
+Once you have dealt with this, work may begin.

 When using cob blocks and cob bricks for repair, its important to ensure that they are bedded on flat surfaces as far as possible.
 Damaged and unsound cob in adjoining surfaces must be pared back.
-Differing methods have been suggested of getting a mechanical fixing to the adjoining surfaces.
 As well as chasing the blocks into adjoining cob, stainless steel helifix bars can be driven into the existing cob and bedded in the joints of the repair.

 It is very important to control suction from the cob.
-Both the surfaces of adjoining cob and the cob blocks and bricks must be dampened with a light spray before use.
+Dampen the surfaces of adjoining cob and the cob blocks and bricks with a light spray of clean water before use.

 3. Bedding Mortar

 The aim of the bedding mortar is to spread the load evenly onto the block and it should be kept to a minimum thickness.
-The mortar can be a relatively weak mix of earth/lime/sand mix of varying proportions dependent on whether the cob blocks are to be exposed and weathered to match or rendered or plastered.
-These mixes are intended to be of similar strength and porosity as the blocks.
+Traditional lime mixes or blends of earth, sand and lime are intended to be of similar strength and porosity as the cob repair.

 For 1 cubic metre of wall – 90 blocks of size 17.5″ x 8.5″ x 3.5″